 Miguel Altieri and Clara Nicholls, University of California-Berkeley, felt that the bulletin topic could be expanded, and authored this manuscript to explore the concept of ecological insect management in greater detail.

-Marlene Fritz, University of Idaho Extension communications specialist, working with SAN staff, edited the manuscript, contacted numerous farmers, scientists and educators, wrote the farm features, and fleshed out the how-to sections of the book.
+Marlene Fritz, University of Idaho Extension communications specialist, working with SARE Outreach staff, edited the manuscript, contacted numerous farmers, scientists and educators, wrote the farm features, and fleshed out the how-to sections of the book.
 Marlene also solicited and edited additional sections by experts in the other areas of ecological pest management.

 Fred Magdoff, University of Vermont